scottyviscosity/the-harsh-north/factions.md

 The Grand Principality of Ostland is a major and founding Imperial Province that lies at the very northern border of the Empire of Man.
 Ostland is a realm of damp, creeping mists and shifting shadows, and is covered almost entirely by the dark canopy of the Forest of Shadows.
 The people of this land have learned to live out a rugged life among the ancient trees, clearing patches of land for their farms and settlements, and keeping a watchful eye on the dark depths of the forest.

 Lying at the very forefront of the Empire's northern frontiers, the province of Ostland is at a state of near-constant war.
 Warbands invading from the north are simply a fact of life for the Ostlanders, and such harsh living as bred these people into a war-like society like their brethrens of Nordland and Middenland.
-Being the descendants of the ancient Udoses tribe, the Ostland people have since earned themselves a reputation amongst the Imperial provinces as a stubborn yet patriotic citizenry, who have fought, bled, and endured countless invasions since even before the founding of the very Empire itself.
+Being the descendants of the ancient Udoses clan, the Ostland people have since earned themselves a reputation amongst the Imperial provinces as a stubborn yet patriotic citizenry, who have fought, bled, and endured countless invasions since even before the founding of the very Empire itself.

 # Bretonnia
 An over generalization of this culture would be French.
 If you're interested in learning more about Bretonnia, [read more here](https://whfb.lexicanum.com/wiki/Bretonnia).